The Holy Spirit’s ministry is comparable to a spotlight. He puts the focus not primarily on himself, but on Jesus Christ, the child of Mary.

 And Elizabeth was filled with the Holy Spirit, and she exclaimed with a loud cry, “Blessed are you among women, and blessed is the fruit of your womb!
 And why is this granted to me that the mother of my Lord should come to me?
 For behold, when the sound of your greeting came to my ears, the baby in my womb leaped for joy.”
 (Lk 1:39–44)

 The idea that Jesus was fully divine has never been easy for the world to accept, yet it’s this truth that makes Christmas Christmas.
-God has come, in the person of His Son, to save His people.
-Perhaps nowhere is Christ’s deity more clearly stated than in the opening to John’s Gospel:
+God has come, in the person of his Son, to save his people.
+Perhaps nowhere is Christ’s deity more clear in the scriptures than in the opening to John’s Gospel:

 John speaks of “the Word,” the One who was in the beginning “with God.”
-And lest we miss John’s point, he also says the Word “was God” (emphasis added).
+And lest we miss John’s point, he also says the Word “was God” (with emphasis).
 We know the Word is a reference to Jesus because later in this same chapter we’re told that this same Word “became flesh and dwelt among us.”
-He was fully man and fully God.
+He is fully man and fully God.

-How humbling to think that the Son of God, the One who was with the Father from all eternity, the One through whom all things were made, stooped to enter our mess.
-He felt our sorrows and, though He had no sin of His own (Heb 4:15), suffered on our behalf.
-This was God, in the flesh, giving Himself for us.
+How humbling to think that the Son of God, the One who was with the Father from all eternity.
+The Creator of all things stooped to enter our mess.
+He felt our sorrows and, though he had no sin of his own (Heb 4:15), suffered on our behalf.
+This was God, in the flesh, giving himself for us.
 This is what we celebrate during the Advent season.
 How fitting, then, that John, who walked around with Jesus for the better part of three years, would say, “ . . . we have seen his glory, glory as of the only Son from the Father, full of grace and truth.”

-This article is adapted from To Us a Son is Given, an Advent guide from Radical that can be downloaded here for free.
+This article is adapted from To Us a Son is Given, an Advent guide from Radical.